Koya unspecified in India

 What Are Their Lives Like?

 Because the income from farming is very low, many of the Koya who do not own land work as hired farm laborers.
 Others weave bamboo baskets and sell them at the weekly markets to Hindu merchants.
-They also are excellent hunters.
-Good hunters are regarded as heroes.
-Hunting is valuable to provide food and protection from wild animals.
-Many still use bow and arrows for hunting and to attack their enemies.
-Koya gather forest produce to supplement the vegetables grown in their home gardens.
-Cattle are symbols of wealth, and they are kept for their dairy products, meat, fertilizer, and trade.
-They are also used in religious sacrifices.
+They also are excellent hunters and this supplements their diet.
+They are excellent marksmen with a bow and arrow.
+Koya people gather forest produce to supplement the vegetables grown in their home gardens.
+Cattle are symbols of wealth, and they keep them for products, meat, fertilizer and trade.
+They use cattle for religious sacrifices.

-The Koya usually live in villages.
-Occasionally, they can be found living with other tribal and non-tribal peoples.
-Koya villages are located near dependable water sources.
+The Koya usually live in villages located near dependable water sources.
 The larger villages are situated near the rivers, while the smaller ones can be found in the hills and jungles.
-Their wood, thatch, and mud houses are built without windows.
-They usually have two rooms and a porch around the outside.

 What Are Their Beliefs?

-The Koya practice their own ethnic religion, but also worship a number of Hindu gods and goddesses.
+The Koya practice their ethnic religion but also worship several Hindu gods and goddesses.
 Many Koya deities are female, the most important being the "mother earth."
-Sacrifices are carried out by the village priests.
-The Koya do not believe in heaven, hell, or reincarnation.
-When a person dies, his body is carried on a cot which is covered with grain, liquor, new clothes, money, and a cow's tail.
+Village priests carry out sacrifices.
+The Koya do not believe in heaven, hell or reincarnation.
+When a person dies, his body is carried on a cot which is covered with grain, liquor, new clothes, money and a cow's tail.
 At the appropriate place, the cot is faced towards the West, and the body is burned.
 The ashes are placed in a clay pot.
 The Koya believe that their spirits either linger about the clay ancestor pot, patrol the sky over the village, or wander about the village disturbing daily life.

 What Are Their Needs?